zalando/friboo/README.md

     * to build a meaningful file name pattern, use the environment variables `APPLICATION_ID`, `APPLICATION_VERSION` and `INSTANCE_ID`
         * `INSTANCE_ID` defaults to random UUID

+### New Audit Logger Components

+Since the old audit log component does not suit our needs anymore, we introduce new audit log components that you have to explicitly call with clojure maps, which get serialized to JSON and shipped somewhere.
+Currently there are S3 and HTTP shippers.

 ### Metrics Component